-Top Rated Real Estate Attorney in Evanston, IL
+Top rated Real Estate attorney in Evanston, IllinoisNozari Legal, LLC

 Neda Nozari is an attorney and mediator with her office based in Evanston, Illinois.
 Neda’s experience includes but is not limited to the practice areas of business law, employment law, real estate law, and mediation.
 She has experience mediating a vast range of legal, personal and organizational issues.
 She is a highly skilled negotiator and a trained and proficient facilitator of communication.

 Graduating from Northwestern University with a Bachelors degree in Political Science and later from The John Marshall Law School with a Juris Doctorate her most exceptional skill is being able to understand the needs and interests of parties and bringing people who seem to be very far apart much closer together.

 Neda offers a holistic approach to both her mediation practice as well as her law practice.
 She is interested in working towards building a collaborative system; one that encourages consultation, dialogue and mediation as a means of dispute resolution.
 Embracing the notion of cooperative problem-solving as shown through her mediation practice, Neda has dedicated her practice to encouraging a system where we are working together to resolve issues while still managing to be efficient and productive.